 As a Delegated Administrative Organization, the BCMB places specific emphasis on helping Alberta Environment and Parks and the Government of Alberta achieve its waste reduction goals through efforts to increase the return rate for beverage containers.
-As identified in the Environment and Parks 2017-2020 Business Plan, "Strategic partnerships support the ministry in achieving its outcomes by providing collaborative forums to leverage resources, capacity and a shared responsibility for environmental stewardship."
+As identified in the Environment and Parks 2018-2021 Business Plan, "To ensure the sustainability of Alberta's air, land, water and biodiversity, all Albertans need to play a strong role."
 The BCMB is focused on industry collaboration and awareness programs to enhance the public's knowledge about recycling and to provide Albertans with convenient access to depots to return their used beverage containers for a refund.
 The BCMB understands the importance of balancing efforts to steward beverage containers in every community in Alberta with sustainable practices.
-Outcome Two in the Environment and Parks 2017-2020 Business Plan is Sustainable Economic Diversification and states that, "the development of a green economy promotes the government's bottom line of sustaining and advancing economic, environmental and social well-being now and into the future."
+Outcome Two in the Environment and Parks 2018-2021 Business Plan is Sustainable Economic Diversification and states that, "the development of a green economy promotes the government's desire to sustain and advance economic, environmental and social well-being now and into the future."
 To this end, stated in BCMB's goals and objectives, the BCMB strives to: encourage innovation and continuous improvement; demonstrate responsiveness to changing needs; operate a system that is cost effective; and satisfy stakeholder expectations.
 In alignment with these objectives, the BCMB's vision is to be the leader in stewarding beverage containers to minimize their impact on the environment.